aliasgar55/cpp-basics/notes.md

 ```
 3. Here int is the datatype we need to store, and 5 is the size
 4. We should use, std array instead of c style array since it has no overhead,
-   it performs bound checking in debug mode, and can we used with iterators, also
+   it performs bound checking in debug mode, and can be used with iterators, also
    the size variable is not stored since its a template argument, so no extra memory is required
 5. Also the variables are stored on stack as opposed to heap in vectors
 # INTRO to functional pointers